Pope Clement XIV: Political pressures

 The papal conclave in 1769 was almost completely dominated by the problem of the Society of Jesus.
-During the previous pontificate, the Jesuits had been expelled from Portugal and from all the courts of the House of Bourbon, which included France, Spain, Naples, and Parma.
+During the previous pontificate, the Jesuits had been expelled from Portugal and from all the courts of the House of Bourbon, which included France, Spain, Naples & Sicily, and Parma.
 In January, 1769, these powers made a formal demand for the dissolution of the Society.
 Clement XIII had planned a consistory to discuss the matter, but died on 2 February, the night before it was to be held.

 Now the general suppression of the order was urged by the faction called the "court cardinals", who were opposed by the diminished pro-Jesuit faction, the Zelanti ("zealous"), who were generally opposed to the encroaching secularism of the Enlightenment.
 Much of the early activity was pro forma as the members waited for the arrival of those cardinals who had indicated that they would attend.
 The conclave had been sitting since 15 February 1769, heavily influenced by the political maneuvers of the ambassadors of Catholic sovereigns who were opposed to the Jesuits.

 Some of the pressure was subtle.
-On 15 March, Emperor Joseph II (1765–90) visited Rome to join his brother Leopold, the Grand Duke of Tuscany, who had arrived on 6 March.
+On 15 March, Joseph II, Holy Roman Emperor (1765–90) visited Rome to join his brother Leopold, the Grand Duke of Tuscany, who had arrived on 6 March.
 The next day, after touring St. Peter's Basilica, they took advantage of the conclave doors being opened to admit Cardinal Girolamo Spinola to enter as well.
 They were shown, upon the Emperor's request, the ballots, the chalice into which they would be placed, and where they would later be burned.
 That evening Gaetano Duca Cesarini hosted a party.
 It was the middle of Passion Week.

-The minister of King Louis XV of France (1715–74), the duc de Choiseul, had extensive experience dealing with the church as the French ambassador to the Holy See and was Europe's most skilled diplomat.
+The minister of King Louis XV (1715–74), the duc de Choiseul, had extensive experience dealing with the church as the French ambassador to the Holy See and was Europe's most skilled diplomat.
 "When one has a favour to ask of a Pope", he wrote, "and one is determined to obtain it, one must ask for two".
 Choiseul's suggestion was advanced to the other ambassadors and it was that they should press, in addition to the Jesuit issue, territorial claims upon the Patrimony of Saint Peter, including the return of Avignon and the Comtat Venaissin to France, the duchies of Benevento and Pontecorvo to Spain, an extension of territory adjoining the Papal States to Naples, and an immediate and final settlement of the vexed question of Parma and Piacenza that had occasioned a diplomatic rift between Austria and Pope Clement XIII.